MiB64/manual/start-stop-reset-games.md

 <b>

 It is possible to use a standard Windows file open dialogue to start games.
-Go File > Open Game, browse to your game file and double click the file—with the default settings the game will load and emulation will start automatically.
+Go File > Open Game, browse to your game file and double click the file with the default settings the game will load and emulation will start automatically.

 If you are using this method, you won't have the feedback provided by the Browser, so you should be sure that you are opening a supported game and be aware of possible issues etc.